hariszaf/darn/README.md

 Its purpose is not to provide you with certain taxonomic assignment but to give an overview of the species present.

+You may find DARN as a Docker image at DockerHub on this [link](https://hub.docker.com/r/hariszaf/darn).

 ## Methodology

 To build DARN we had to build a COI-oriented tree of life.
 Here is the approach we followed.